 &lt;sup>3 In Fehr and Gächter (2000), the total of cost punishment was on average as large as the benefits from increased cooperation.
 Thus, the peer punishment opportunity did not generate any overall welfare gains.
-In Dreber et al. (2008) and in O'Gorman, Henrich, and van Vugt (2009), the peer punishment institution even led to a substantial overall welfare loss.
+In Dreber et al. (2008), Rand et al. (2009) and in O'Gorman, Henrich, and van Vugt (2009), the peer punishment institution even led to a substantial overall welfare loss.